Public Review Process For Developmentupdated: Monday, March 20, 2017

 The Economic Development Authority (EDA) facilitates business expansion and development projects that enhance the community's economic vitality and sustains St. Louis Park's high quality of life.
 The EDA reviews proposed projects and determines whether they meet the city's economic development and redevelopment goals such that they merit financial assistance.
 Such assistance is negotiated with staff and the resulting business terms are reflected in a contract for private redevelopment which requires review and approval by the EDA.
 The EDA is comprised of the seven City Council members; however, EDA officers may be different from the City Council (the president of the EDA need not be the mayor).

 EDA meetings are convened as necessary and are typically held just prior to the regular meetings of the City Council.
 Meetings are shown live on Civic Cable TV Channel 17.

 The City Council holds regular meetings on the first and third Mondays of each month at 7:30 p.m.
 The City Council is comprised of the Mayor and six council members.
 The Mayor and two at-large council members represent all residents of the city.
 Four (ward) council members are primarily responsible for representing the constituents living in their ward.
 The city's four ward system is geographically based.
-(Click here to see a ward map.)
+(A ward map is available for online viewing.)

 Meetings are shown live on Civic Cable TV Channel 17.
-For meeting information Click here.
+More information can be found on our Meeting Page.